1406ZF20/discordbot/README.md

  13. Again, press Apply and OK.
  14. Find your discord bot token
  15. Open Run Configuration, under Run >> Edit Configurations.
+ 16. Add A new configuration, type Application, with the plus button in the upper left.
+ 17. Give it a name, Select Main as the Main class, and be sure 'Store as project file' in the upper right is unchecked
- 16. In the Enviromental variables input, paste `BOT_TOKEN=mytokenhere`.
+ 18. In the Enviromental variables input, paste `BOT_TOKEN=`mytokenhere.
 Note that spacing and capitalization are important.
- 17. Press Apply and the OK
+ 19. Press Apply and then OK
- 18. You are now set up.
+ 20. You are now set up.
 Past the following in the Main Class main method as a hello world, and click the green play at the top right to tun, or use shift+f10.
 You will need to have your bot in a server, and send `!ping` to get a response

 ```java
 String token = System.getenv("BOT_TOKEN");